Camphul/Trampoline/trampoline-jwt/README.md

 By implementing already existing Spring interface we can easily switch authorization without having any deeply coupled jwt code in our projects.

-If you also use `trampoline-security` please add the `trampoline-jwt-security` module to your dependencies.
+If you also use `trampoline-security` please add the `trampoline-jwt-security-adapter` module to your dependencies.
 This module provides web controllers and missing components to make the link flawless.

 ## Configuration